xCounsel/kardamon/README.md

 ## What is this?

 It is informational resource dedicated to legal issues in respect of domain names.
-Among other things, one may find the collections of court cases collected into corresponding categories (issues related to trademarks, administering, compensation, etc.).
+Among other things, one may find the collections of court cases collected into corresponding categories (related to trademarks, administering, compensation, etc.).<br/>

 ## Important details